ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ### Dependencies
 The following libraries are used in our code and therefore needed before running it:
-* import pandas as pd
+* pandas
-* import matplotlib
+* matplotlib
-* import matplotlib.pyplot as plt
-* import numpy as np
+* numpy

 If you're new to Python, it is most likely that some of the used libraries are not yet installed on your device.
-To make sure that you can run the code successfully, install these libraries by using PIP.
+To make sure that you can run the code successfully, please install these libraries.
 Therefore run the following commands in your terminal seperately:
 ```
   pip install pandas
 ```